14 Blades: Reception

 14 Blades was nominated for Best Action Choreography and Best Sound Design at the 29th Hong Kong Film Awards.
-The China Post praised Donnie Yen's acting ability and stated that the film was generally entertaining but criticised the action scenes, saying that "you never actually clearly see even one of the 14 blades.
+The China Post praised Donnie Yen's acting ability and stated that the film was generally entertaining but criticised the action scenes, writing that "you never actually clearly see even one of the 14 blades.
 Unlike a really decent martial arts film, in which the battle scenes are well choreographed and you see the majority of the action, this film's fight scenes were only dynamic."

 Many reviewers also criticised the film's heavy use of technology, including Kate Tsui's clothes-shedding technique.
 Film Business Asia gave the film a six out of ten, stating that 14 Blades has a "script that becomes increasingly incoherent and restless editing that grows more and more distracting" and that the action scenes were "largely dependant on wire-fu and CG...when [Donnie] Yen is allowed to show his skills properly...14 Blades starts to look like the film it could have been."

-Variety called 14 Blades an "above-average martial-arts actioner that reinforces Donnie Yen's "Man with No Name" ambience...
+Variety called 14 Blades an "above-average martial-arts actioner that reinforces Donnie Yen's 'Man with No Name' ambience...
 Despite the circumstances, Qiao Hua falls in love with her captor, a development made believable by Zhao's warm and affecting perf.[sic]
 Yen's Eastwood-like poise is used to good effect here, and the romantic tension keeps the narrative effectively taut between the battle sequences."

 The Hollywood Reporter wrote that the film "would have ended a mediocre film if not for the inventively designed and utilized weaponry (especially the titular 14 blades with different functions)" and had mixed reaction to the acting in the film, asserting that Donnie Yen's "stiff and steely demeanor actually works to his role's favor.
 The love interest with Qiao Hua is lame, especially with Zhao sleepwalking through another typecast role as playful, tomboyish heroine."